All CyberGhost subscribers are entitled to use the ticket system in order to get personal technical support.

 The speed while being connected through a CyberGhost VPN client (or a third party OpenVPN app).

 Optional: The speed while being connected through the native protocol L2TP/IPSec (just needed, if the connection speed via client or OpenVPN is massively different from your connection speed without CyberGhost VPN).

 Optional: The speed while being connected through PPTP (just needed, if the connection speed via client or OpenVPN is massively different from your connection speed without CyberGhost VPN).

 - The server load (the amount of users who had been connected to the server at the time of testing).

 - A WinMTR protocol would also come in handy (see here how to create one).

 A debug log file can help support to find reasons and errors very quickly.
-This file will be generated by CyberGhost automatically, after you initiated the log process.
-Below you find instructions for the CyberGhost Windows/Mac clients and an alternative for Windows users, who don't have a client installed:
+This file will be generated by CyberGhost automatically with each session, it is entirely local and cleared once the app is restarted.

 To create a debug log for error analysis, please click on the CyberGhost logo in the upper left corner and then on the profile that troubles you: